The first 180mm telephoto APO TELYT R 180mm F3.4

 The Summicron 180mm F2 is a lens that I am very interested in, but it is expensive because it was produced in small numbers, and there are not many uses for the long focal length of 180mm, so I have not yet purchased one.

-The APO TELYT R 180mm is a heavy lens for its slimness, and it can be used with a relatively large camera such as the LEICA R8 for stable shooting.
+The APO TELYT R 180mm f/3.4 is a slender yet heavy lens, providing stable shooting when used with a relatively large camera like the LEICA R8.

-The aperture ring is located at the base of the lens barrel, like other R-mount lenses, and the focus ring is located a little forward of it.
-Considering the balance between the operability and appearance of a slim lens, a wider focus ring is better.
+The aperture ring, like other R-mount lenses, is located at the base of the lens barrel, with the focus ring located slightly forward.
+Considering the balance between the operability and appearance of a slender lens, a wider focus ring would be preferable.

-This design is because it uses the focus part of the Elmar R 180mm lens, which was released at the same time.
-The problem with the minimum shooting distance, which I will describe later, may be that the amount of extension was insufficient due to the reuse of the helicoid.
+This design is due to the fact that it reuses the focus section from the Elmar-R 180mm lens, which was released around the same time.
+The issue with the minimum focusing distance, which I’ll discuss later, may have resulted in insufficient extension due to the use of a helicoid.

-The problem with shooting is that the minimum shooting distance is 2.5m.
-Since the focal length is 180mm, I would like it to be able to get at least 1.8m closer, like other 180mm lenses.
+The problem with shooting is the minimum focusing distance of 2.5m.
+With a focal length of 180mm, I would like it to be able to get as close as possible to around 1.8m, like other 180mm lenses.

-By using the macro adapter (14299), you can get as close as 1.5m, but I still feel that the minimum shooting distance is not enough.
+Using the macro adapter (14299), you can get as close as 1.5m, but even then, the minimum focusing distance still feels insufficient.

-By using a x2 teleconverter to make the focal length 360mm and attaching a macro adapter, the shooting distance becomes about 2m, which is finally practical.
+By using a x2 teleconverter to set the focal length to 360mm and attaching the macro adapter, the focusing distance finally becomes practical at around 2m.

-Although this lens has such limitations in terms of photography, the clearness of the captured images and beautiful bokeh are the characteristics of this lens, and it certainly produces images that are worth more than its price.
-In some scenes, you won’t feel any difference compared to the more expensive Apo-Elmarit 180mm.
+While this lens has such photographic limitations, the sharpness of the captured images and beautiful bokeh are its defining features, and it certainly delivers images worth more than its price.
+In some situations, there’s no noticeable difference compared to the more expensive Apo-Elmarit 180mm.

-When used with Hasselblad X2D, the image circle completely covers the 44x33mm of a medium-format digital sensor, and no noticeable distortion is felt even in the peripheral areas.
+When used with a Hasselblad X2D, the image circle completely covers the 44x33mm of the medium-format digital sensor, and there’s no noticeable distortion even at the edges.

-This lens has a wide image circle, so I would like to use it with a LEICA S Typ007, but this dream cannot come true due to the difference in flange back between the camera and the lens.
+Because this lens has a wide image circle, I would like to use it with a LEICA S Typ007, but the difference in flange focal length between the camera and lens makes this an impossible dream.

-I purchased the Apo-Elmarit 180mm and the Vario Apo-Elmarit 70-180mm for a focal length of 180mm, but I was not very enthusiastic about using them.
-I often use telephoto lenses of 300mm or more and short focal length lenses of 90mm or less, and I am aware that I do not have much use for 135mm to 180mm as a personal photography preference.
+I purchased the Apo-Elmarit 180mm and the Vario-Apo-Elmarit 70-180mm for the 180mm focal length, but I didn’t use them very enthusiastically.
+I often use telephoto lenses over 300mm, and short focal length lenses under 90mm, so I’m aware that I don’t have much use for 135mm to 180mm as a personal photography preference.

 3.Summary